 - Pull on the ends of the double loops to untie the bow.

 How to Loop a String Through Gym Shorts

 During intense exercising or playing a physically demanding sport, your clothes can often suffer.
 For gym shorts, the drawstring is often the first to go, whether it gets caught by a finger and broken or simply frays from constant wear and friction.
 But the drawstring is a crucial part of the shorts, anchoring them in position.
-Replacing a drawstring can be tricky, but fortunately, there is a simple method to repairing it in just minutes.
+Replacing a drawstring can be tricky, but fortunately, there is a simple method to repair it in just minutes.

 - Pass one end of the drawstring through the safety pin and tie it with a simple knot.
 Do not open the safety pin now or at any time during this process.

 - Push the safety pin into the hole where the drawstring emerged from the gym shorts.